-2.33 Protecting heritage whilst supporting economic growth is something that the City Council is actively engaged in.
-The historic core of the City includes Carlisle Castle, Tullie House Museum, Carlisle Cathedral precinct, the Tithe Barn, the City Walls, the Courts, the Market Cross, the Old Town Hall and the Guildhall.
-These and other heritage and cultural assets, including the Sands Centre and proposed Warwick Street Arts Centre, combine with the high guality environment in and around the District to contribute towards Carlisle's appeal as a visitor destination.
-Providing potential for economic diversification, particularly within the rural area, opportunities of this nature are already being supported along for example the route of Hadrian's Wall World Heritage Site (officially known as 'Frontiers of the Roman Empire (Hadrian's Wall): World Heritage Site') National Trail with the development of accommodation and refreshment facilities.
+economic growth is something that the

+City Council is actively engaged in.
+The

+historic core of the City includes Carlisle

+Castle, Tullie House Museum, Carlisle

+Cathedral precinct, the Tithe Barn, the

+City Walls, the Courts, the Market Cross,

+the Old Town Hall and the Guildhall.

+These and other heritage and cultural

+assets, including the Sands Centre and

+Old Fire Station Arts Centre, combine

+with the high quality environment in and

+around the District to contribute towards

+Carlisle's appeal as a visitor destination.

+Providing potential for economic

+diversification, particularly within the rural area, opportunities of this nature are already being supported along for example the route of Hadrian's Wall World Heritage Site (officially known as 'Frontiers of the Roman Empire (Hadrian's Wall): World Heritage Site') National Trail with the development of accommodation and refreshment facilities.